Historical Football Kits

 blackburn rovers 1878 team groupThis famous Lancashire club was formed by John Lewis and Arthur Constantine, old boys from the famous Shrewsbury public school.
 They won support from local businessmen at a public meeting held at the St Leger Hotel in November 1875.
 According to the 1905 Book of Football (researched by Jonathon Russell) the original minute book records that "the colours be white jersey, blue and white skull cap, trousers optional" and "that a Maltese cross be worn on the left breast."
 This motif was worn by both the Shrewsbury and Malvern school teams and two former Malvernians played in that first team alongside the two old Salopians, so there is a clear link with these public schools.

-This, however, is where the similarity with the clubs made up of gentlemen-players with public school origins ends.
-The hardnosed businessmen behind the Rovers were interested in profit.
+Although Rovers' founders had public school backgrounds this is where the similarity with the clubs made up of gentlemen-players ends.
+Rovers were backed by hard-nosed local businessmen interested in profit and engaged players who worked in the town's mills and factories.
 Labour reforms meant that most working people now had Saturday afternoons off and football provided a ready means of cheap entertainment.
 Rovers were among the first to realise the commercial potential of charging spectators and inducing the best players to play for the club.
 Many of these were recruited from Scotland, where the game was technically more advanced, and became known as the "Scotch Professors".
 Rovers along with arch rivals Darwen would later be at the centre of the row that led to the introduction of professionalism as a result of these adventures.

 The club became associated with halved shirts (described as "quartered" at the time because the body was made up of four panels - Rovers kept this terminology until well into the 20th century).
-These were initially white teamed and Oxford blue but by 1882 Cambridge blue was used, perhaps reflecting Varsity connections.
+These were initially white and Oxford blue but by 1882 Cambridge blue was used.
 The shade of blue became darker in the Edwardian period but the light blue and white theme was revived briefly in the 1990s.
 The blue half could appear on the left or right side of the shirt and team pictures show players wearing both right and left-handed versions.
-Since 1935, when the deeper shade of mid-blue we are familar with seems to have been adopted, the left-hand side has always been blue.
+Since 1935, when the deeper shade of mid-blue we are familiar with seems to have been adopted.
+After the Second World War the left-hand side was always blue until 2013.

 In 1882, Rovers reached the English FA Cup Final for the first time, losing 0-1 to the Old Etonians.
 The following season local rivals Blackburn Olympic became the first northern club to win the competition.
 Not to be outdone, Rovers promptly poached Olympic's best players with illicit offers of payment and triumphed three times in succession (1884, 1885, 1886) and were awarded a special commemorative shield by the FA.
 When the Football League was formed in 1888, Rovers were naturally invited to join.
 For the rest of the century, however, the club continued to regard the FA Cup as their main business and in 1890 and 1891 they again won the competition.